 Fly On The Wall is the only political podcast I listen to.
 Co-hosts Aaron Bennett and Christian Mesa, two of my students at Georgetown, are roommates, best friends, and two of the funniest people you could ever hope to spend time with.
 I’ll be the first to admit that I figured I’d feel about their podcast the way that parents feel about their children’s ballet recitals – I’d listen to it because I had to, and I’d tell them it was good because I had to, but I’d find the whole thing very painful.
 False.
 Fly On The Wall is incredible.
 They have great guests each week, and each episode feels like a conversation in a dorm room between best friends.
 I may be biased, but I think they’re the bee’s knees.

-To start: Listen to “Fly On The Trail”, the episode that Christian put together about our trip to Georgia a few weeks ago to observe the campaign leading up to the special election that will be held on April 18th to replace Tom Price in Georgia’s 6th Congressional District.
+To start: Listen to “Fly On The Trail”, the episode about our trip to Georgia a few weeks ago.
+We observed the campaign leading up to the special election in Georgia’s 6th Congressional District.

 3. The West Wing Weekly